rahul-malik/swift-evolution/proposals/0000-package-dependency-import-syntax.md

 import Yams
 ```

-This script can be executable by using `swift run MyScript.swift` which will utilize Swift package managers dependency fetching and resolution logic.
+This script can be executable by either `swift MyScript.swift` or `swift run MyScript.swift` which will utilize Swift package managers dependency fetching and resolution logic.

-The `@package(...)` syntax will contain the same level of control and specificity as SwiftPM current [Package Dependency Description](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#package-dependency) which should feel like a natural to developers familiar with Swift Package Manager manifest syntax.
+The `@package(...)`syntax will allow the same parameters as SwiftPM's [Package Dependency Description](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#package-dependency) which should feel natural to developers familiar with Swift Package Manager manifest syntax.

 ## Detailed design